 During the first few rounds of each hand, a player can identify those who play well and distinguish them early on as threats, vs. those who play poorly.
 A good player will use this knowledge to form a strategy for the rest of the blackjack tournament.
 The final hand determines the winner, and you will almost always see some frantic and crazy attempts to get as many chips as possible.

-During early rounds, small cash prizes may be issued to the winner of each table; however, any large sums of money are paid out to the winner and runners up of the entire blackjack tournament.
+During early rounds, small cash prizes may be issued to the winner of each table; however, real money blackjack is paid out to the winner and runners up of the entire blackjack tournament.
 Most have up to four rounds of qualification.

 Players win or lose the same way as you would in any game of blackjack.
 Blackjack players each utilize their own strategy—watching other player’s wagers and positioning themselves to finish with the most chips at the end of the blackjack tournament.